merenlab/merenlab.org/tutorials/infant-gut/index.md

-In this section we will introduce [anvi'o structure]({{ site.url }}/software/anvio-structure), an integrated component of anvi'o that enables one to predict protein structures for genes in your
-{% include ARTIFACT name="contigs-db" text="contigs database" %} and visualize them in an {% include ARTIFACT name="interactive" %} interface.
-The motivation was seeded by
-wanting more direct insight into the potential effect that sequence variants had on fitness, by visualizing them directly on the structure, since it is the physical properties of these structures that define function.
+In this section we will introduce [anvi'o structure]({{ site.url }}/software/anvio-structure), an integrated component of anvi'o that enables one to predict protein structures for genes in your contigs database and visualize them in an interactive interface.
+The motivation was seeded by wanting more direct insight into the potential effect that sequence variants had on fitness, by visualizing them directly on the structure, since it is the physical properties of these structures that define function.